RPISEC/website/_posts/2019-10-13-hitcon-quals-2019-lazyhouse.markdown

 # Leaks
 The program uses `calloc` for the `Buy House` option, which does not pull from [tcache](https://ctf-wiki.github.io/ctf-wiki/pwn/linux/glibc-heap/implementation/tcache/).
 TL;DR, tcache is a per-thread structure that maintains a freelist for each chunk size from `0x20` to `0x410` (I am including space for metadata).
 When chunks in that size range are freed, they are added to the tcache, unless that particular size has at least `7` tcache entries, in which case it falls back to the fastbin or unsorted bin.
 But `calloc` will not pull from chunks in the tcache.

-First, I allocated the following chunks, and then used one of the two `Upgrade()`s on `Houses[0].house_desc` to overwrite the size of `Houses[1].house_desc`, such that it absorbs the three chunks below it.
+First, I allocated the following chunks, and then used one of the two `Upgrade`s on `Houses[0].house_desc` to overwrite the size metadata of `Houses[1].house_desc`, such that it absorbs the three chunks below it.
 The region shaded with `//////////` is all part of that chunk.
 ```
 +------------+------------+             +------------+------------+
 |            |       0x91 |             |            |       0x91 |   +-----------+------+